OscarSong2003/Unex/README.md

 Users will need to sign in/sign up to access their information.

 The project is built using MongoDB, Express, React, Express, and TypeScript.
-Additional tools such as Axios, and libraries for better visualizations (react-simple-charts for example) are employed.
+Additional tools such as Mongoose and Axios, and libraries for better visualizations (react-simple-charts for example) are employed.

 The database is hosted on MongoAtlas.